pebble-tree/node-foundationdb/README.md

 From the point of view of a nodejs fdb client application, there are effectively three semi-independant versions your app consumes:

-- The version of fdb you are running on your server
+1. **Cluster version**: The version of fdb you are running on your database cluster.
+Eg *5.1.7*
-- The operational semantics of the FDB client API (which change sometimes between versions of FDB)
+2. **API version**: The semantics of the FDB client API (which change sometimes between versions of FDB).
+This affects supported FDB options and whether or not transactions read-your-writes is enabled by default.
+Eg *510*.
+Must be ≤ cluster version.
-- The API of this binding library
+3. **binding version**: The semver version of this library in npm.
+Eg *0.6.1*.

-I considered tying the semver version of this library to the FDB API semantic version.
+I considered tying this library's version to the API version.
 Then with every new release of FoundationDB we would need to increment the major version number in npm.
 Unfortunately, new API versions depend on new versions of the database itself.
 Tying the latest version of `node-foundationdb` to the latest version of the FDB API would require users to either:

 - Always deploy the latest version of FDB, or
 - Stick to an older version of this library, which may be missing useful features and bug fixes.